Weight loss medicine for high blood pressure

 FAQ

-What is tirzepatide and how does it help with high blood pressure?
+What is tirzepatid, and how does it help with high blood pressure?

-Tirzepatide is a new weight loss drug.
+Tirzepatide is a new weight loss medicine for high blood pressure drug.
 It has been shown to lower blood pressure in adults with obesity.
 It works by mimicking two hormones to control blood sugar and reduce hunger.

-Tirzepatide was approved by the FDA in 2022 for Type 2 diabetes and in 2023 for weight management.
+Tirzepatide was approved by the FDA in 2022 for the treatment of Type 2 diabetes and in 2023 for weight management.

 What are the blood pressure benefits of tirzepatide?